-Loreburn's insurance covers the structure and fixtures of your home.
-It does not cover any contents unless they have been provided by us.
-You are strongly advised to take out home insurance to cover the replacement of your belongings, redecoration and making good any damage caused to your home in the event of theft, flood, fire, or an accident.
+Loreburn's insurance covers the structure and fixtures of your home, but it does not cover any contents (unless they have been provided by us).
+You are strongly advised to take out home insurance to cover the replacement of your belongings, redecoration, and fixing damage caused to your home in the event of theft, flood, fire, or an accident.